 Appellation of Origin: Lolol, Colchagua Valley.

-Aroma: The nose reveals a hint of herbal undertones and a strong scent of ripe, macerated cherries gently followed by a trace of green pepper with a chocolate touch.
+Aroma: The nose reveals a hint of ripe, macerated cherries followed by a trace of green pepper typical of this variety.

-Taste: Marked acidity and smooth tannins, fruity, with a bitter chocolate finish.
+Taste: Marked acidity and smooth tannins, with an intense, fruity flavor and a slightly sweet finish.

 Recommendation: Serve at 18º.

-Descorchados Guide: 91 points for Lobo Carmenere 2014.
+Descorchados Wine Guide: 91 points for Lobo Carménère 2014.

-Descorchados Guide: 93 points for Lobo Carmenere 2017.
+Descorchados Wine Guide: 93 points for Lobo Carménère 2017.

-Robert Parker’s Wine Advocate: 91 points for Lobo Carmenere vintage 2017.
+Robert Parker’s Wine Advocate: 91 points for Lobo Carménère 2017.